MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/add-profile-default.md

 ## Map security roles to agent experience profiles

 When you have multiple user groups with different roles and privileges, you can assign agent experience profiles to a user role to provide customized app experiences for each group.
+The application assigns the agent profile to all the users with the specified user role.

 If users have multiple security roles, the applications links the profile with the higher rank to the user.